rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 First off why would you want to use ssh keys on switches/routers/etc?
 With large customers you typically use Cisco ISE, Aruba Clearpass or Microsoft Network Policy Server (NPS) and authenticate to Microsoft AD.

 But with smaller customers you may not have these infrastructure services available.
 Using SSH keys on switches/routers/etc when ISE, Clearpass or NPS isn't available is better than using local users and passwords.
 In this situation, over time,  the customer will usually have several different usernames and passwords across different switches and it can be a nightmare to log into all the switches.

 They may not even have the credentials for all devices.
+In that case, you may want to use the nmap ssh-brute script.
+See [Brute Forcing SSH](#brute-forcing-ssh) below for an example of brute forcing ssh with nmap.

 If you add your public key to the network devices before deploying, at least you will be able to log in efficiently without wasting time trying different passwords.
-You can give the private key to the customer and they can import it into Putty.
+You can also give the private key to the customer and they can import it into Putty.

 ----------------------------------------------------------------